akkadotnet/akka.net/docs/articles/streams/designprinciples.md

 > [!NOTE]
 > A source that emits a stream of streams is still just a normal Source, the kind of elements that are produced does not play a role in the static stream topology that is being expressed.

-## The difference between Error and Failure
+## The Difference Between Error and Failure

 The starting point for this discussion is the definition given by the [Reactive Manifesto](http://www.reactivemanifesto.org/glossary#Failure).
 Translated to streams this means that an error is accessible within the stream as a normal data element, while a failure means that the stream itself has failed and is collapsing.
 In concrete terms, on the Reactive Streams interface level data elements (including errors) are signalled via `OnNext` while failures raise the `OnError` signal.